-A typical architecture team undertaking the development of an Enterprise Architecture as described in the TOGAF standard would comprise the following roles:
+A typical IT architecture team undertaking the development of an enterprise architecture as described in TOGAF would comprise the following roles:

 The tables that follow show, for each of these roles, the skills required and the desirable level of proficiency in each skill.

-Of all the roles listed above, the one that needs particularly detailed analysis and definition is of course the central role of Enterprise Architect.
-As explained above, "Enterprise Architecture" and "Enterprise Architect" are terms that are very widely used but very poorly defined in industry today, denoting a wide variety of practices and skills applied in a wide variety of architecture domains.
-There is often confusion between the role of an architect and that of a designer or builder.
-Many of the skills required by an Enterprise Architect are also required by the designer, who delivers the solutions.
-While their skills are complementary, those of the designer are primarily technology-focused and translate the architecture into deliverable components.
+Of all the roles listed above, the one that needs particularly detailed analysis and definition is of course the central role of IT architect.
+As explained above, "IT Architecture" and "IT Architect" are terms that are very widely used but very poorly defined in the IT industry today, denoting a wide variety of practices and skills applied in a wide variety of IT domains.
+There is often confusion between the role of an IT architect and that of an IT designer or IT builder.
+Many of the skills required by an IT architect are also required by the IT designer, who delivers the solutions.
+While their skills are complimentary, those of the IT designer are primarily technology focussed and translate the architecture into deliverable components.

-The final subsection below therefore explores in some detail the generic characteristics of the role of Enterprise Architect, and the key skill requirements, whatever the particular architecture domain (Enterprise Architecture, Business Architecture, Data Architecture, Application Architecture, Technology Architecture, etc.).
+The final subsection below therefore explores in some detail the generic characteristics of the role of IT architect, and the key skill requirements, whatever the particular IT domain (Enterprise Architecture, Business Architecture, Data Architecture, Applications Architecture, Technology Architecture, etc.).

 The TOGAF team skill set will need to include the following main categories of skills: